Rishat22/brainfuck-interpreter/README.md

 # brainfuck-interpreter
-This code is an optimized implementation of the brainFuck interpreter. \n Use ./main.cpp
+This code is an optimized implementation of the brainFuck interpreter.

+Use ./main.cpp